opensrp/fhircore/docs/configuration.md

 * `theme`

-   Sets the theme for the app
+   Sets the theme for the app.

 * `language`

-   Sets the languages for the app
+   Sets the languages for the app.

 * `syncInterval`

    Sets the periodic sync interval in seconds.
-Default 30
+Default 30.

 * `applicationName`

-   Sets the application display name
+   Sets the application display name.

 * `appLogoIconResourceFile`

-   Sets the application logo thumb icon, there must be png file inside
+   Sets the application logo thumb icon, there must be png file inside.

 * `count`

-   Sets the application maximum records when downloading resource drawable folder
+   Sets the application maximum records when downloading resource.

    ```json
    {